Economica-Bot/economica-website/docs/guide.md

-# Getting Started

-Economica is highly configurable, which does come with the necessity of some configuration.

-There are a couple things to set up and take note of in order to best use Economica.
+Economica will run best with some initial server setup.

+You will need `ADMINISTRATOR` or `GUILD_OWNER` permissions in order to setup the bot.

 ## Authority